 Throughout history, Kocaeli has been a gateway connecting Europe with the Middle East and Asia.
 It was the capital of the ancient kingdom of Bithynia and a crucial trade centre for the Eastern Roman Empire.

 Today, along the commercially active Black Sea and the Marmara Sea shorelines, Kocaeli boasts 35 ports and industrial facility docks, making it a logistics heaven and a gateway to global markets.
 The province is a hub for both national and intercontinental routes.
-It is adjacent to Istanbul, one of the world’s largest metropolitan centres and close to two international airports; Istanbul Sabiha Gökçen(SAW) and Istanbul Ataturk(IST), 45 and 80 km. from the city centre respectively.
+It is adjacent to Istanbul, one of the world’s largest metropolitan centres and close to two international airports; Istanbul Sabiha Gökçen(SAW), 45 km from the city centre respectively.
 Only 14 km. away is the Cengiz Topel airport serving purely domestic routes.
-Kocaeli is home to more than 1,900,000 people and is one of Turkey’s most densely populated cities.
+Kocaeli is home to more than 2,000,000 people and is one of Turkey’s most densely populated cities.
 This is also the home port for the Turkish Navy, demonstrating the continuing historic and strategic importance of the province in military terms.

 The defining characteristic of Kocaeli, however, is that it is a “City of Industry and Investment.”
 Almost without parallel globally, 13% of Kocaeli’s GDP is generated from its manufacturing industry.
 The province’s industry based economy accounts for 13% of Turkey’s Industrial Production.